Service charges

 These are for items in communal areas that need regular maintenance, such as fire doors, door entry systems, CCTV and lifts.

-We have developed a new model of charging for assets which is called a ‘usage’ model.
-An asset is anything that is worth money: in this instance, a property is an asset.
-This could apply to the smaller items of equipment for customers use, such as furniture and furnishings found in sheltered schemes or larger pieces of equipment.
-The principle of the usage model is that we charge our residents every year on a ‘fit for purpose’ basis rather than a precise calculation for each individual piece of equipment.
-This, in most instances, guarantees that the equipment is working at all times and we will only replace it when required.
+A ‘usage charge’ is used for the cost of smaller items of equipment for customers use, such as furniture and furnishings.
+We charge customers the cost of an item over the estimated lifecycle of the item, and we will only replace it when required.
 Sometimes this may be before the end of the estimated life cycle and at other times, after the end of the period.
-On balance the costs should even out.
 The ‘usage charge’ is calculated partly on the basis of life cycle and partly based on the agreed inflation index.

 What is an ‘administration fee’?

-This is a 5% charge (not including the cost-of-service charges themselves) which covers the cost of delivering the services at your scheme.
+This is a 5% charge which covers the cost of delivering the services to your block and external communal areas.

 What are ‘management overheads’?

-This is a 10% charge to cover management and supervision of services at your scheme.
+This is a 10% charge to cover management and supervision of services to your block and external communal areas.

 Can I get any help towards my service charge?